Professor Surya P. Subedi, QC, OBE, DCL & DPhil (Oxford), Barrister

 In 2015, I was invited to serve as an expert member of the Task Force on Investment Policy of the World Economic Forum (known as the Davos Forum).

-I have received high-level state honours from the UK and Nepal for my services to international law.
+I have received high-level state honours from the monarchs of the UK and Nepal for my services to international law.
 I was made an OBE by Her Majesty Queen Elizabeth of the UK in 2004 and decorated with Suprabal Gorkhadaxinbahu by His late Majesty King Birendra of Nepal in 1998.

 In addition to the DCL and DPhil from Oxford, I hold an LLM with Distinction from the University of Hull, and an MA and an LLB from Tribhuvan University.
 I was awarded the Dasturzada Pavry Memorial Prize for an outstanding DPhil thesis of the year in Social Sciences, Modern History, and Law by the University of Oxford in 1993, the Josephine Onoh Memorial Prize for best LLM student by the University of Hull in 1988 and an SPTL Prize for Outstanding Legal Scholarship by Younger Scholars by the British Society of Legal Scholars in 1998.
 I was recipient of a British Council Scholarship to study for an LLM at Hull University and a British Foreign & Commonwealth Office Scholarship to study for a DPhil at Oxford University.

 I maintain an active research interest in all major areas of international law.